-ATN (Attention) - The ATN line is one of the more important management lines in that the state of this line determines how information on the data bus is to be interpreted.
+ATN (Attention) - The ATN state determines how information on the data bus is to be interpreted.

-IFC (Interface Clear) - As the name implies, the IFC line controls clearing of instruments from the bus.
+IFC (Interface Clear) - The IFC line controls clearing of instruments from the bus.

-REN (Remote Enable) - The REN line is used to place the instrument on the bus in the remote mode.
+REN (Remote Enable) -The REN line is used to place the instrument on the bus in the remote mode.

-EOI (End or Identify) - The EOI is usually used to mark the end of a multi-byte data transfer sequence.
+EOI (End or Identify) - The EOI line is used to mark the end of a multi-byte data transfer sequence.

-SRQ (Service Request) - This line is used by devices when they require service from the controller.
+SRQ (Service Request) - The SRQ line is used by devices when they require service from the controller.